Post Malone: Political views

 Malone has a tattoo of U.S. president John F. Kennedy on his arm, and has said that Kennedy was "the only President to speak out against the crazy corruption stuff that's going on in our government nowadays."
-In December 2016, Malone stated that if asked to perform at the inauguration of Donald Trump he would not have been opposed, though he stated that neither Trump nor Hillary Clinton were fit for president of the United States and expressed his support for Bernie Sanders during the election cycle.
+In December 2016, Malone stated that if asked to perform at Donald Trump's presidential inauguration the following month he would not have been opposed, though felt neither Trump nor Hillary Clinton were fit for president of the United States and expressed his support for Bernie Sanders during the election cycle.

 Malone later expressed a dislike for Trump in a November 2017 interview for Rolling Stone.
 In the same interview, he revealed that he has a large collection of guns and believes it is an American right to own and operate guns.
 Malone also expressed a strong interest in conspiracy theories when he said, "There's crazy shit that goes on that we can't explain."
 During a trip to Canada in 2018, Malone was interviewed and when asked what the "biggest lie is", he replied "The biggest lie in the world is the U.S. government.
 It's a fucking reality show and I think there's gonna be a lot of weird shit that happens within our generation that really changes the way of the world."

 Religious views

 Post Malone grew up in a Christian household in a family of church attendees.
-Currently, he is not religiously affiliated.
+As of November 2017, he is not religiously affiliated.